-Nomination deadline: June 7, 2013
+Nomination deadline: June 7, 2017

-Candidates should have successfully defended their doctoral thesis within the last 12 years (i.e., 2001 or later) and hold a grant from NSERC.
+Candidates should have successfully defended their doctoral thesis within the last 12 years (i.e., 2005 or later) and hold a grant from NSERC.
 Parental leave taken for child bearing and rearing is not counted as part of the 12-year period; however, such periods must be identified in the letter from the nominator.

 Candidates may be nominated by any individual or group; however, the nominators must be Canadian citizens or permanent residents of Canada and be senior members of the Canadian science and engineering community.
 Self-nominations will not be accepted.
 The nominations must be endorsed by the executive head of the candidate's university.

 University officials must screen the nominations and forward up to six nominations that are demonstrably outstanding.

 Individuals who are awarded a Discovery Accelerator Supplement and an E.W.R.
 Steacie Memorial Fellowship will be entitled to receive both awards, but not concurrently.
-Contact NSERC program staff for more specific information.
+Contact NSERC program staff for more information.

 The nominations will be reviewed according to the following criteria:

 2. The executive head of the university provides a letter of support endorsing the nomination.

 The letter of support should list the current teaching and administrative responsibilities of the nominee, and indicate how the university will fully relieve the nominee of these responsibilities during the tenure of the award.

 Additional letters of support will not be included in the review process.